jgberman/CP255/docs/README.md

 The next step was to merge all of the data together into on geodataframe.
 I did this using a geopandas spatial join between the MTC and OSM geodata.
 Together I had one data set that I could use to create an index.

 ## Bike Index Methodology
 To create my personal bike index, I started by looking at other methodologies that have tried to do the same thing.
-In my research I came accross a <a href="https://essay.utwente.nl/83741/1/hartanto.pdf">paper</a> looking to establish a bikeability index to enable assessment of Transit Oriented Development.
+In my research I came across a <a href="https://essay.utwente.nl/83741/1/hartanto.pdf">paper</a> looking to establish a bikeability index to enable assessment of Transit Oriented Development.
 Using this as inspiration, I made my own index to help show the best streets to bike on using pavement condition, street steepness, presence of bike infrastructure and types of roads.
 By rating these characteristics I was able to develop a method of determining the streets with the most ideal biking characteristics.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/98047774/167023572-fd253fde-e320-467d-841b-5bdf3cd546ba.png"